Civil Service Medical and Dental Benefits

 L Block of QEH provides eight general specialty services including family medicine, gynaecology, medicine, neurosurgery, obstetrics, orthopaedics & traumatology, paediatrics, and surgery for the exclusive use of CSEPs.
 A CSEP who has obtained a doctor's referral from a public or private clinic may approach the L Block of QEH (Tel.
 No.: 3506 6123).
 CSEP patients first visiting L Block of QEH will be triaged having regard to their medical condition.
 For urgent and semi-urgent cases or where sub-specialty service is required, patients will be referred to the relevant specialty of the SOPCs (or sub-specialist outpatient clinics) of QEH for follow-up alongside the general public.
 For the remaining CSEP patients (i.e. those who have not been referred to other specialist clinics and the general specialty service required is available thereat), they would be given an appointment in the L Block of QEH.

-Extra SOP services sessions for the exclusive use of CSEPs are also available on Saturday morning at QMH with effect from 1 September 2012, providing general SOP services in four specialties including gynaecology (Note: QMH SSOP has ceased to take on new cases for gynaecological service with effect from 1 July 2014), medicine, orthopaedics & traumatology (Note: QMH SSOP will cease to take on new cases for orthopaedics & traumatology service with effect from 1 May 2015), and surgery.
+Extra SOP services sessions for the exclusive use of CSEPs are also available on Saturday morning at QMH with effect from 1 September 2012, providing general SOP services.
+At present, two specialties (i.e. medicine and surgery) are available.
 A CSEP who has made an appointment for first consultation at an HA SOPC (other than 9HSC in PWH) may approach the QMH SSOP Clinic (Tel.
 No.: 2872 0155) to see if an earlier appointment in the relevant specialty is available at the SSOP Clinic.
 If an appointment date at SSOP Clinic is accepted by a CSEP, the CSEP's case will be managed by QMH SSOP clinic until the date of the original SOP appointment.
-Related administrative details are set out in the detailed note, and the gist has been summarised in the leaflet.
+Related administrative details are set out in the detailed note, and a gist is avaialble in the leaflet.

-The Block G Imaging Centre at QEH for the exclusive use of CSEPs has commenced services with effect from 3 January 2011.
+The Block G Imaging Centre at QEH for the exclusive use of CSEPs commenced services on 3 January 2011.
 The Centre provides general Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and ultrasound scanning services for CSEPs in addition to the existing imaging services provided at HA hospitals.
-CSEPs (CSEP outpatients of the Kowloon Central Cluster who require CT/MRI/ultrasound services will be automatically arranged to attend the Block G Imaging Centre for the required examination) who already have a scheduled appointment for general CT/ MRI/ ultrasound services at their attending HA hospitals and do not need to be hospitalised for receiving the required services may contact the Block G Imaging Centre (Tel.
+The Centre has also provided general mammographic service for the exclusive use of CSEPs with effect from 4 March 2019.
+CSEPs (CSEP outpatients of the designated Kowloon Central Cluster hospitals who require CT/MRI/ultrasound services will be automatically arranged to attend the Block G Imaging Centre for the required examination) who already have a scheduled appointment for general CT/ MRI/ ultrasound/ mammographic services at their attending HA hospitals and do not need to be hospitalised for receiving the required services may contact the Block G Imaging Centre (Tel.
 No.: 3506 5711) to check whether an earlier appointment could be scheduled for receiving the service at the Block G Imaging Centre.
-CSEPs may refer to the note for the detailed arrangement and the gist has been summarised in the leaflet.
+CSEPs may refer to note (1) for the detailed arrangement regarding general CT, MRI and ultrasound scanning services and note (2) for the detailed arrangement on general mammographic service.
+A gist is available in the leaflet.
 The waiting time of the respective diagnostic services provided in the Centre will also be updated regularly for CSEPs' information.

 Inpatient services at concessionary rates are provided by HA hospitals to CSEPs.
 CSEPs may apply for private/special accommodation beds which will be subject to the availability of the class of beds requested and the clinical conditions of CSEP patients as advised by the attending HA doctors.